Critically examining the Domain Generalizability of Facial Expression Recognition models: Discussion

-In this study, we conduct a systematic investigation of domain adaptation using six datasets and a comprehensive suite of experiments.
+In this study, we conducted the largest-to-date systematic investigation of domain generalization (cross-corpus prediction) using 12 facial expression recognition datasets and a comprehensive suite of experiments.
 The results are sobering.
-Generally, we conclude that single-source, single-target generalization performance for FER is poor.
-Our best-performing single-source models were those trained on AffectNet, which happened to be the largest dataset in our study.
-But even the best single-source models underperformed their non-transferred counterparts by margins between 12.5\% (FER-2013: 70.0\% to 57.5\%) to 74.7\% (GEMEP: 98.3\% to 23.6\%!).
-When we examined multi-source, single-target performance, we again saw the same trend where the best performances came from models trained with the most data (our leave-one-out approach with five source datasets and one target dataset).
+Generally, we conclude that single-source, single-target generalization performance for facial expression recognition is poor, achieving a mean accuracy of 42.0\% for a seven-class classification.
+This translates to a mean decrease in classification accuracy of 34.4 percentage points (Range: -14 to -60\emph{pp.}) compared to the within-corpus performance (mean: 76.4\%).
+This by itself may not be surprising given how idiosyncractic individual datasets may be.
+But even if we pooled data from multiple datasets together (in Experiment 2), we still find that the best-performing models still achieve an average accuracy of 65.6\%, which corresponds to a mean performance drop of 10.8 percentage points.
+And even commercial APIs today underperform the within-corpus results by on average 25 percentage points.

+We discuss the specific takeaways from our experiments with respect to training these classifiers.
+Then we discuss some limitations of our experiments in particular, and limitations of the datasets and the state of the FER field more broadly.
+Finally, we discuss broader implications of the work, especially in light of recent psychological evidence.

+First, we show that modern deep learning models perform better when trained with larger amount of data from different domains, even without specific domain generalization mechanisms.
+We verified across all our experiments that increasing the size of the training corpus improves cross-corpus classification accuracy, but with diminishing returns: every order of magnitude increase in corpus size translates to a 10 percentage point increase, on average.

-Our results also highlight the dangers of relying on a single target dataset for making general claims about transfer learning.
-Some of the datasets in our study looked quite different from other datasets, with very low transfer learning performance and/or very variable performance depending on the source dataset or the training method used.
-We specifically chose to do a ``round-robin" format and to look for more general trends, rather than focusing on specific datasets.
-We believe that, moving forward, FER research should bear in mind the need to evaluate their models on a range of different datasets, in order to validate their generalizability.
+Our results also highlight the dangers of relying on a single or small number of target-datasets for making claims about generalization.
+Some of the datasets in our study did not transfer well to other datasets, with very low transfer performance and/or very variable performance.
+We specifically chose to do a ``round-robin" format and to discuss general trends, rather than focusing on specific datasets.
+Moving forward, affective computing research should prioritize the need to evaluate their models on a range of different datasets, in order to validate their generalizability.